usbong/documentation/Usbong/company/HR/Usbong Education Training Courses/Training Centre: Security Defense Force/Notes.md

 --> <b>reminder:</b> There also exists exchange of service<br/>
 --> <b>Example:</b> Computer repair service<br/>
 --> <b>additional reminder:</b> What we only need is 金 (money) from those who receive quality products and services from us.<br/>
---> From observation, a person in-need of money does not create quality products・services.<br/>
+--> observation: a person in-need of money does not create quality products・services.<br/>

 #### 24.2) Batas: Law Interpretation
 --> observation: from American literature, e.g. New York Times, we learn that the law was created to have variations in its interpretation.<br/>